8x8-dxi/ContactNowAPI/README.md

 **[PHP Client Script](#php-client-script)**<br>

 ### 8x8 ContactNow API v2
-The version 2 of the API is built on a legacy web service which is still currently being used by 99.9% of our clients.
-The API v2 is not that REST*ful* as you would explicitly need to pass the point as script names, actions and methods as url params in order to send you request.
+Version 2 of the API is built on a legacy web service which is still currently being used by 99.9% of our clients.
+API v2 is not that REST*ful* as you would explicitly need to pass the endpoint as script names, actions and methods as url params in order to send your request.
 But you don't have to worry too much about that as this documentation comes with a PHP and Javascript/NodeJS client script to help you CRUD the API.

-This version of the API is here to stay for a long while as its still in production and heavily supported by our support and product team.
+This version of the API is here to stay for the foreseeable future as its still in production and heavily supported by our support and product team.

 That said, we have a new kid on the block and it's...
 API v3!
 Version 3 is the next big thing